yaya2devops/terraform-beginner-bootcamp-2023/README.md

 Today, our aim is to address the remaining three endpoints, unlocking the full potential of Terratown.

-We end up with a total of six projects nested within our /public repository Incl.
-1 for testing town called **Mixer** for Missingo."
+We end up with a total of six projects nested within our `/public` repository.

+This Incl.
+1 **Mixer** town for testing in Missingo.

 ```
 📁./Terraformer